SMB1 is going away!

 The fix – Visuality Systems

 We don’t have a magic wand.
 But we are Visuality Systems, and we thrive on building libraries that deliver modern SMB functionality for embedded systems, IoT devices, and Java-based applications.
 The Visuality Systems YNQ and jNQ libraries are found in devices and software as far as human endeavor extends.
 You will find them in space, your home, offices, hospitals, manufacturing lines, industrial plants, cars, and airplanes.
 Even better, those modern libraries are kept up to date, can handle SMB3, and have backward compatibility.
 So if you use those libraries in your solutions, your products are also easy to keep up to date.

-Please read up about us here Visuality Systems: SMB File Sharing Solutions.
+Please read about Visuality Systems’ SMB File Sharing Solutions.

-Visuality Systems know the file-sharing world very well.
+Visuality Systems knows the file-sharing world very well.
 We understand your needs, concerns, and challenges.
 That’s how we can help you move ahead.
 By partnering with Visuality Systems, you gain the use of a modern SMB stack in the solutions you build for your customers.
 We allow you to bring security, capabilities, and efficiency into your offering.
 Just do it.

 Start using SMB2 today

 Microsoft is entering the final phases of the long journey to get rid of SMB1.
 First, they will no longer install SMB1 on Windows 11 home edition by default.
 That is a logical step they have taken for enterprise SKUs of their Windows operating systems before.

 Microsoft stopped installing SMB1 by default on various editions of Windows over the years.
 For example, they did so on all Windows 10 Professional and Enterprise editions, starting with version 1709 (in 2017) and for server builds starting with 1709.
 Please see the following document SMBv1 is not installed by default in Windows 10 version 1709, Windows Server version 1709, and later versions | Microsoft Docs for more details.